halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 The client-side wrapper is in the file `/src/lib/launchdarkly/client.js`.
 The wrapper does not implement all the SDK functionality but has the following functions:

 * `initialize()` handles initializing the SDK using the LaunchDarkly SDK Key that is stored in an environment variable via a `.env` file.
+If no user data is passed, the function will pass a generic anonymous user key.
 It then waits for the SDK to initialize and returns the SDK client.
-If no user data is passed, the function will pass a generic anonymous user key.
 * `getClient()` simply checks to see if the client has already been initialized and, if not, initializes it.
 In either case, it returns an instance of the SDK client.
 * `getFlagValue` will return the value of a LaunchDarkly flag based upon the flag's key.
-If a callback function is passed, it will add that as a change listener specific to the passed tag name, meaning that this function will only be called on a change to that specific flag rather than a change to any flag.
+If a callback function is passed, it will add that as a change listener specific to the passed tag name, meaning that the passed function will only be called on a change to that specific flag rather than a change to any flag in the connected environment.

 ```javascript
 import * as LaunchDarkly from "launchdarkly-js-client-sdk";